English

 Image of Caya Kerkhof

 Let's start by understanding mucous membranes.
 Mucous membranes play a crucial role in our immune system as they form the body's first line of defence.
 They cover areas directly exposed to air, food, and other external influences.
-You can find mucous membranes in places such as the eyes, mouth, nose, throat, lungs, vagina, bladder, and intestines.
+You can find mucous membranes in the eyes, mouth, nose, throat, lungs, vagina, bladder, and intestines.

 Vaginal Dryness: A Common Menopausal Symptom

-4. Restore with Zinc
+1. Restore with Zinc

-5. Protect with Vitamin E
+2. Protect with Vitamin E